- Enterprise Pages

 Colorado State University Extension

 Colorado State University Extension in Jefferson County (CSU Extension) provides information and education and encourages citizens to apply research-based knowledge to local needs.
-The local Extension determines what issues, concerns and needs are unique to Jefferson County, and offers sound, effective solutions.
-Whether you have a question about financial literacy, nutrition, weeds, pests or gardens, 4-H youth development, native plants or renewable energy, CSU Extension can connect you to the latest, most accurate data.
+The local Extension determines what issues, concerns, and needs are unique to Jefferson County, and offers sound, effective solutions.
+Whether you have a question about financial literacy, nutrition, weeds, pests or gardens, 4-H youth development, native plants, or natural resources, CSU Extension can connect you to the latest, most accurate data.

 For over 100 years, Extension has helped people in Colorado find the answers they need—for a healthy home life and successful business.
 In addition to local resources in the Extension office on the Jefferson County Fairgrounds, our partners at extension offer access to a nation-wide network of professionals who can help answer specific questions and solve distinctive problems.
 See more about CSU Extension in Jefferson County.